Get to Know the WMPO

 - Other local, State, or Federal agencies impacting transportation in the planning area at the invitation of the TAC.

 The WMPO is required to complete the transportation planning process continuing, cooperative and comprehensive manner.
-In order to accomplish these goals, the WMPO has the responsibility to coordinate TCC and TAC activities, complete a Unified Planning Work Program (UPWP), review and approve the Metropolitan Transportation Improvement Program, adopt a Metropolitan Transportation Plan and Comprehensive Transportation Plan, approve changes to the Federal-Aid Functional Classification System and establish goals and objectives for the transportation planning process.
+In order to accomplish these goals, the WMPO has the responsibility to coordinate TCC and Board activities, complete a Unified Planning Work Program (UPWP), review and approve the Metropolitan Transportation Improvement Program, adopt a Metropolitan Transportation Plan and Comprehensive Transportation Plan, approve changes to the Federal-Aid Functional Classification System and establish goals and objectives for the transportation planning process.